karl-johan-grahn/phd_topic_ideas/content/algorithmic_management.md

 ## State of the art

 Milanez et al. (2025) did a survey of algorithmic management in the workplace, and highlights the need for additional research to ensure trustworthy use of it.
 The authors suggest five focus areas for further research.
 First, there is a need to understand the mechanisms by which algorithmic management tools improve managerial decision-making.
 Second, what impact does algorithmic management have on individual contributors.
 Third, how does each type of algorithmic management tool influence outcomes and trustworthiness.
-Fourth, how do the outcomes vary with time since adoption.
+Fourth, how do the outcomes vary over time since they have been adoption.
 Fifth, what are the governance measures to consider.

 Macias et al. (2023) identified two main types of algorithmic management currently in use: algorithmic direction and algorithmic evaluation.
-At the European level, there is a shortage of research which examines the pervasiveness and impacts on working conditions, of digital monitoring and surveillance in the regular and platform economies (Macias et al., 2023).
+At the European level, there is a shortage of research which examines the pervasiveness and impacts on working conditions, of digital monitoring and surveillance in the regular and platform economies.

 Ball (2021) evaluated literature on electronic monitoring and surveillance in the workplace, and recommends future research on topics related to algorithmic management: